elad-bar/ha-blueiris/info.md

 ## Change-log
 Apr 12 2020
 * Fix issue #37 - Restart of HASS causes all entities to be renamed to defaults <br/>
-  improving the way the component is loading, unloading and discover new entities (sensors and device trackers).  <br/>
+  improving the way the component is loading, unloading and discover new entities (sensors, camera and switch).  <br/>
   the main issue as reported in the past was that once changing the entity_id / name it will return to the original after restart.  <br/>
   another issue that caused by the way it was handled, upon changing the options (settings) - it took few seconds to present the new entities and sometimes it happened only after restart.  <br/>
   In that version, the entity_id, name will remain as manually set and changes of options will take place immediately